 As a company looking to hire top talent in a competitive job market, selecting the right professional staffing agency to help your direct hire process can be invaluable for filling your high-value positions.
 While direct hire staffing allows you to fill your vacant positions quickly and with confidence, direct hire employment is also a pro for potential candidates.
-It allows them to join an organization’s payroll from day one, meaning they can take advantage of benefits and feel a greater sense of job security — incentivizing them to take a direct hire employment position over others.
+It allows them to join an organization’s payroll from day one, meaning they can take advantage of benefits and feel a greater sense of job security — incentivizing them to take a direct-hire employment position over others.

 When your company is trusting a staffing agency to recruit permanent team members directly to your payroll, you want to have a thorough understanding of their recruiting process.
-That’s why our trusted recruiters at 4 Corner Resources have broken down the basics of the direct hire process.
+That’s why our trusted recruiters at 4 Corner Resources have broken down the basics of the direct-hire process.

-A Basic Direct Hire Definition
+Direct Hire Definition

 Essentially, direct hire staffing means that a professional staffing agency will handle numerous front-end recruiting tasks on behalf of the client — such as sourcing and reviewing resumes as well as screening and qualifying candidates.
 After deciding which candidates to pass along, the client performs final interviews and makes the hiring decision with support and guidance from the staffing agency if needed.
 Once an offer has been made and accepted, the newly hired employee will go straight onto the client’s payroll.